neuronsimulator/nrn/docs/python/programming/math/vector.rst

 ----

-.. method:: Vector.resize
+.. method:: Vector.resize(new_size: int) -> Vector

-    Syntax:
-        ``obj = vsrcdest.resize(new_size)``

-    Description:
     Resize the vector.
 If the vector is made smaller, then trailing elements will be zeroed.
 If it is expanded, the new elements will be initialized to 0.0;
     original elements will remain unchanged.

     Warning: Any function that
     resizes the vector to a larger size than its available space will reallocate and thereby make existing pointers to the elements invalid (see note in :meth:`Vector.size`).
     For example, resizing vectors that have been plotted will remove that vector from the plot list.
 Other functions may not be so forgiving and result in a memory error (segmentation violation or unhandled exception).

     Example:

         .. code-block::
             python

-            vec = h.Vector(20,5)
+            vec = h.Vector(20, 5)
             vec.resize(30) # Appends 10 elements, each having a value of 0
             vec.printf()
             vec.resize(10) # removes the last 20 elements; values of the first 10 elements are unchanged